morgannamie/Differential-Expression-Reports/README.md

 - **RNAseq_Analysis.Rmd**
   An R Markdown template that defines report parameters in its YAML header along with analysis code chunks.
 These include generating MA plots, PCA plots, volcano plots, and dynamic heatmaps.

+- **Sample Report**
+  Interactive HTML report that is created by the scripts containing differential expression visualizations and other run information.

 - **README.md**
   This file, which describes the project and how to use the scripts.

 ## Features
 - **Parameterization:**